Riding figures: Purposes of ring figures

 Ring figures are a valuable training aid, giving the rider feedback as to his horse's training and weaknesses.
-A poorly executed ring figure may point out where the rider is lacking in control, and areas in which the horse needs additional training.
+A poorly executed ring figure may point out where the rider is lacking in control and areas in which the horse needs additional training.
 For example, when riding down the diagonal, a rider may struggle to keep his horse on the correct path, suggesting issues with straightness.
 A poorly performed 20-meter circle may indicate that the horse is not truly between the aids, perhaps falling out through a shoulder, or that the rider is sitting crookedly.

 Figures are required components of dressage tests, are used in reining competition, and may also be asked for in equitation classes.
 Additionally, jumping courses may often be broken up into riding figures.

-It is important to work the horse on figures in both directions, to ensure an equal build of muscle on either side.
+It is important to work the horse on figures in both directions to ensure an equal build of muscle on either side.

 Full-school and half-school

 Full-school

 The horse and rider travel along the rail all the way around the side of the arena, without changing direction.
-Full-school riding is often used for warming-up, to get the horse thinking forward, and is a good technique to use during the training process for horses that are naturally dull.
+Full-school riding is often used for warming-up, to get the horse thinking forward, and is a good technique to use during the training process for naturally dull horses.

-Additionally, it is preferred for riding lessons, giving the instructor a chance to critique each member of the class as he or she rides in front of her.
+Additionally, it is preferred for riding lessons, giving the instructor a chance to critique each member of the class as they ride in front of her.
 For beginner lessons, full-school riding eliminates the need for them to turn, allowing them to focus on something simple, such as basic position.
-However, in a lesson group it requires the riders to correctly rate their horse's pace, to prevent the animal from running up behind the horse in front.
+However, in a lesson group, it requires the riders to correctly rate their horse's pace, to prevent the animal from running up behind the horse in front.

 Full-school riding is also seen when showing on the flat, with all riders judged as they ride in one direction, and then asked to change direction before being judged in the other direction.
 Again, this provides an easy way for the judge to assess all riders in the ring.